-While cut and paste is a technique I’ve used in many of my computer music works, a few are distinguished by their sole reliance on this technique.
+While cut and paste is a technique I’ve used in many of my computer music works (as well as recent video works such as ORDER OF MAGNITUDE), a few are distinguished by their sole reliance on this technique.
 In these pieces, the source audio is not from GACSS, but from a particular audio recording.
 Each work is a small experiment ranging from 30 seconds to 2:30.
 I typically concentrate on the extraction of very small segments of the original (e.g. a period or two here or there) and build new sounds from those.
 There is very little processing of the original going on other than cut/paste and mixing segments together.

 Inappropriate Relationship was composed in 1998 for the 3:2 New Music Festival in New York City.
 It uses as its source audio a clip of President Bill Clinton’s confession to a relationship with intern Monica Lewinksy.

 dimbit was written in 2003 and premiered on the Modbit contemporary music radio show.
 Its source audio is a work by composer Mel Cepstral titled Does It Matter.

 interfered was composed during our annual post-Thanksgiving art party in 2009.
 The work was composed in about 1.5 hours and uses a recording of cell phone interference as its source.